axelarnetwork/axelar-core/docs/cli/axelard_set-genesis-gov.md

 ### Options

 ```
+      --expedited-voting-period string   Length of the expedited voting period (time ns)
   -h, --help                             help for set-genesis-gov
       --home string                      node's home directory (default "$HOME/.axelar")
       --max-deposit-period string        Maximum period for AXL holders to deposit on a proposal (time ns)
       --minimum-deposit string           Minimum deposit for a proposal to enter voting period
       --voting-period string             Length of the voting period (time ns)
 ```

 ### Options inherited from parent commands